Islamic Colloquia of Edinburgh (ICE) Conference 2026

 About the conference

-Welcome to the Islamic Colloqium of Edinburgh (ICE) – an annual online conference hosted by the University of Edinburgh and dedicated to exploring cutting-edge questions in Islamic theology, philosophy, and the dynamic intersections between Islam and science.
+Welcome to the Islamic Colloquia of Edinburgh (ICE) – an annual online conference hosted by the University of Edinburgh and dedicated to exploring cutting-edge questions in Islamic theology, philosophy, and the dynamic intersections between Islam and science.
 ICE provides a vibrant platform for scholars and students worldwide to engage in interdisciplinary dialogue and push the boundaries of contemporary Islamic thought.

 Monday 6 July – Vision, Light, and Scientific Knowledge